google/koladata/docs/overview.md

 ## Objects

-To make possible mixing different primitives or entities/lists/dicts with different schemas in the same DataSlices, Koda uses **objects**, which store their own schema **similar to python objects** which store their classes as `__class__` attribute.
+To make possible mixing different primitives or entities/lists/dicts with different schemas in a single DataSlice, Koda uses **objects**, which store their schema in their data.

-NOTE: primitives are considered as objects though they cannot have attributes because their schemas are embedded in the data.
+There are two main kinds of objects in Koda:

+*   Primitives, such as integers and strings.
+*   Objects that can have attributes and that use a special attribute to store their schemas.
+They are **similar to Python objects** that store their classes in the `__class__` attribute.

 ```py
 kd.obj(x=2, y=kd.obj(z=3))